yiisoft/yii2/apps/advanced/README.md

 if you are starting from `frontend` tests then you should run `yii migrate` in each suite folder `acceptance`, `functional`, `unit` it will upgrade your database to the last state according migrations.

+To be able to run acceptance tests you should configure your server to point the doc_root to the root of your application.
+You also need to adjust the `TEST_ENTRY_URL` in `frontend/tests/_bootstrap.php` and `backend/tests/_bootstrap.php` (remove "/advanced" sub-folder from url).
-To be able to run acceptance tests you should configure your server to point doc_root to your new created application.
-For example if we use php builtin server, then all that is needed to do is run `php -S 127.0.0.1:8080` in main project directory - directory that contains `frontend`, `backend`, `common`, `console` directories.
+If we use php builtin server, then all that is needed to do is to run `php -S 127.0.0.1:8080` in main project directory - directory that contains `frontend`, `backend`, `common`, `console` directories.

 After that is done you should be able to run your tests, for example to run `frontend` tests do: